DODEA-EUROPE JSHS REGIONAL

 variables.

+Graphing data: Your experiment will most likely be comparing a control setup with an experimental setup.
+Therefore, your graphs should clearly compare these two results, preferably on the same graph.
 The type of graph you can draw depends on the type of data that you took.
 For categorical data, a pie chart or histogram is best.
 For one quantitative measurement, a bar graph, boxplot, stem-and-leaf diagram or dotplot are all good alternatives.
 If you have a quantitative measurement for each of your experimental groups, you will need to display all the groups on one graph.
 Finally, if you are looking at the relationship between two quantitative measurements, a scatterplot is most useful, and a least squares regression line may be appropriate.

 Video - Introduction to Statistical Analysis